 Audit Fees.
 Audit fees consist of fees billed for professional services rendered for the audit of our year-end financial statements and services that are normally provided by Marcum in connection with regulatory filings.
-The aggregate fees billed by Marcum for professional services rendered for the audit of our annual financial statements, review of the financial information included in our Forms 10-Q for the respective periods and other required filings with the SEC for the period from May 22, 2020 (inception) through December 31, 2021, totaled \$136,269, with \$74,159 related to the period from May 22, 2020.
-The above amounts include interim procedures and audit fees, as well as attendance at audit committee meetings.
+The aggregate fees billed by Marcum for professional services rendered for the audit of our annual financial statements, review of the financial information included in our Forms 10-Q for the respective periods and other required filings with the SEC for the years ending 2022 and 2021 totaled \$171,866 and \$62,110, respectively.

 Audit-Related Fees.
 Audit-related services consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our financial statements and are not reported under "Audit Fees."
 These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards.
-We did not pay Marcum for consultations concerning financial accounting and reporting through December 31, 2021.
+We did not pay Marcum for consultations concerning financial accounting and reporting standards for the period from May 22, 2020 (inception) through December 31, 2021.

 Tax Fees.
-We did not pay Marcum for tax planning and tax advice for the period from May 22, 2020 (inception) through December 31, 2021.
+We did not pay Marcum for tax planning and tax advice for the years ended December 31, 2022 and 2021.

 All Other Fees.
-We did not pay Marcum for other services for the period from May 22, 2020 (inception) through December 31, 2021.
+We did not pay Marcum for other services for the years ended December 31, 2022 and 2021.